tmaguire/GeoScout/src/docs/about.md

 be used.
 </p>
 <p>
-The background behind Geocaching is to find using GPS small hidden items in the urban or rural environment hidden by a Geocacher.
-We have simplified this for this summer activity to ensure its available to all.
-The only equipment requirement to take part is the use of a smartphone or tablet with 4G data connection.
+The background behind Geocaching is to find (using GPS) small hidden items in the urban or rural environment hidden by a Geocacher.
+We have simplified this for this summer activity to ensure it's available to all.
+The only equipment required to take part is the use of a smartphone or tablet with a 4G data connection.
 </p>
 <p>
-There is no sign up or log in needed and no personal information is supplied from you to the organisers and no personal information will be requested from this web-app.
-We only hold very little information about the device used to verify the caches found by the finder.
+There is no need to sign up or log in and no personal information is supplied from you to the organisers (and no personal information will be requested from this web-app).
+We use the information provided by your device to generate a unique Device ID which is used to allow you to track your <a href="foundCaches" data-navigo>found caches</a> and see your position on the <a href="leaderboard" data-navigo>leaderboard</a>.
+We only store the Device ID and found caches (cache ID and timestamp when found).
+No personally identifiable information is stored.
 Please refer to our
 <a href="privacy" data-navigo>Privacy Policy</a> for more
 information.
 </p>